redhat-imaging/imagefactory/Documentation/configuration.markdown

     - _Description:_ The maximum number of concurrent EC2 snapshot builds to allow.
 Once the number of concurrent builds is reached, any other builds will entera queue and continue as previous builds complete.
     - _Default:_ 2

+## RHEVM options

-## Red Hat Enterprise Virtualization options
+Options specific to Red Hat Enterprise Virtualization

 + **rhevm_image_format**
     - _Description:_ The format to use for RHEVM images.